maxmousee/experimental/python/tinder-bot/README.md

  - download chromedriver, unzip, move to `/usr/local/bin` (mac os / linux)
  - `pip install selenium`

-create a secrets.py file with variables:
+update secrets.py file with your credentials [DO NOT COMMIT THESE CHANGES]:
 ```
  username = 'your_username'
  password = 'your_password'